Colorado Doctors Seeing Jump In People Avoiding Hospital For Medical Care

 Luyten says it’s not just a trend for emergency rooms at HealthOne or Centura Health.
 Fears around seeking treatment for issues outside of COVID-19 is a problem statewide.

 “We hope to alleviate that fear, you know, the ERs are here for you.
-We have plenty of capacity, you’re not gonna get sick because you came to the ER and don’t put off being evaluated for potential emergency conditions,” he said.
+We have plenty of capacity, you’re not going to get sick because you came to the ER and don’t put off being evaluated for potential emergency conditions,” he said.